top of page

 ree

-• Stay HYDRATED with both water and electrolytes to combat dehydration
+• Stay HYDRATED: Drink plenty of water and electrolytes to combat dehydration.

-• Eat a well balanced meal BEFORE drinking to help slow absorption, reduce impacts on blood sugar, and maximize nutrient absorption
+• Eat a well-balanced meal BEFORE drinking: This helps slow absorption, reduces impacts on blood sugar, and maximizes nutrient absorption.

-• Nourish your liver with plenty of nutrients like colorful produce for antioxidants, and get a variety of foods like leafy greens, nuts, seeds, fruits, and vegetables
+• Nourish your liver: Include plenty of colorful produce for antioxidants, and get a variety of foods like leafy greens, nuts, seeds, fruits, and vegetables.

-• Mind the timing...
-Give your body time to process (remember it takes about one hour to clear a standard drink)
+• Mind the timing: Give your body time to process alcohol (remember, it takes about one hour to clear a standard drink).

-• Limit frequency and amount - The fewer and smaller the doses, the less cumulative strain
+• Limit frequency and amount: The fewer and smaller the doses, the less cumulative strain on your body.

 Comments